Your questions, answered

 Are master-metered accounts eligible for contestability?

 A landlord with a master-sub metering arrangement can be contestable either under the En-Bloc Contestability Scheme or Demand Aggregation Scheme.
-You can learn more about the two schemes at www.mypower.com.sg or contact the iSwitch team at 1800 505 9900 for further assistance.
+To learn more about the two schemes contact the iSwitch team at firstname.lastname@example.org or 1800 505 9900.